 Reviewers have described the music of Douglas Geers as "...glitchy... keening... scrabbling... contemplative" (Steve Smith, New York Times), "kaleidoscopic" (Andrew Lindemann Malone, Washington Post), "...Powerful..."
 (Neue Zuericher Zietung), and have praised its "shimmering electronic textures" (Kyle Gann, Village Voice.)
 Geers’ work focuses on creative integration of new technologies and multimedia dimensions into concert music, with a continuing emphasis on interactive electroacoustic works.

 Mr. Geers has written nearly one hundred works and has had hundreds of known performances of his music worldwide, in wide range of venues across the world and on a wide range of prestigious national and international concerts and festivals, including the International Society for Contemporary Music (ISCM) World Music Days, the Bourges Festival Synthese, the annual International Computer Music Conference, the Society for Electroacoustic Music in the United States, ASCAP’s Through the Walls composer showcase, and many more.
-Groups that have performed Geers’ music include Ensemble Fa, Speculum Musicae, Ensemble Pi, the NODUS Ensemble, The Radio-Television Orchestra of Slovenia, the Princeton University Laptop Orchestra (PLOrk), the Verge Ensemble, the NEXt Ens, Zeitgeist,The New York University New Music and Dance Ensemble, the University of Minnesota Jazz Ensemble.
+Groups that have performed Geers’ music include Ensemble Fa, Speculum Musicae, Ensemble Pi, the NODUS Ensemble, The Radio-Television Orchestra of Slovenia, the Princeton University Laptop Orchestra (PLOrk), the Verge Ensemble, the NEXt Ens, Zeitgeist,The New York University New Music Ensemble, the University of Minnesota Jazz Ensemble.
 A list of recent and upcoming performances is here.

 Geers completed his doctorate at Columbia

 computer music with Fred Lerdahl, Tristan Murail, Brad Garton, and